onkelDead/ardmix/README.md

 # Ardmix

-Android app to control Ardour via OSC for live mixing and recording Detailed descripttion and screenshots on http://www.paraair.de/ardmix
+Android app to control Ardour via OSC for live mixing and recording.

+Detailed descripttion and screenshots on http://www.paraair.de/ardmix